JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 “What happened to him was horrible and shouldn’t have ever happened.”
 Then he turned his body towards me and continued, “But what happened to him was not your fault.”

 Wait.
 What did he just say?
 My eyes widened and my head whipped towards him.
-“Wha-what well yeah of course it wasn't.”
+“Wha-what well yeah, of course it wasn't.”

 He shook his head.
 “No, you’re not hearing me.
 His death was not your fault.”

 He was starting to freak me out.
-Why is he telling me this?
+Why was he telling me this?
 In the next moment, I was standing up, trying to make some distance between the two of us.
 Then, I forced out a chuckle to loosen the tension.
-“Okay, wh-why are you doing this whole goodwill hunting moment.”
+“Okay, wh-why are you doing this whole 'goodwill hunting' talk.”

 He stood up as well and smiled tensely.
 “Is it working?”